 Bill Young of Calvin W. VA passed away in June 2009.
 Young’s daughter furnished a death certificate and asked Verizon to terminate his connection.
 Verizon, however, continued to bill his account until February 2010 and refused to stop without his Personal Identification number.
 They were adamant and rejected the death certificate that was provided in lieu of the number.

 A representative of the company reportedly said “well, there’s nothing else I can do for you,” before laughing and hanging up.
 Infuriated by the agent’s behavior, the daughter wrote to the Times’ Consumer Edge Column in order to report her poor experience.
 Soon after, Verizon spokesperson later admitted that Verizon had been wrong and assured that the representative who scoffed at lacy had been reprimanded and coached.
 They also credited Young’s account until September 2009.
 But this isn’t Verizon’s first bout at grave billing.
-Ref: http://www.pcworld.com/article/229028/Verizon_Bill_Follows_Customer_to_the_Grave.html
+Ref: pcworld.com

-Time and again, companies are reminded that lack of tact in handling a customer’s grievance can have an impact far wider than just that person.
-Far more so if the customer is celebrity who won’t think twice before pulling the Twitter.
+Time and again, companies are reminded that a lack of tact in handling a customer’s grievance can have an impact far wider than just that person.
+Far more so if the customer is a celebrity who won’t think twice before pulling the Twitter.
 Actor-director Kevin Smith had plenty to say on Twitter after Southwest Airlines removed him from a flight Saturday for being a “person of size”.
 Ref: http://abcnews.go.com/WN/kevin-smith-fat-fly/story?id=9837268

-Smith had purchased two seats in accordance with the airline’s “customer of size” policy, but stood for an earlier flight where one seat was remaining.
+Smith had purchased two seats in accordance with the airline’s “customer of size” policy but stood for an earlier flight where one seat was remaining.
 He was already seated when he was made to disembark.
 What followed was an angry outburst on Twitter.
 The airline tweeted multiple apologies and offered him a $100 voucher which he flatly refused.
-He went on to vent out his disdain through the micro blogging site; tweets that reached roughly 2.5 million followers.
-Ref: https://twitter.com/ThatKevinSmith
+He went on to vent out his disdain through the microblogging site; tweets that reached roughly 2.5 million followers.
+One of the unforgotten customer service blunders.

-2. Amazon’s abysmal service
+2. Amazon’s Abysmal Service

 Scripted responses and incoherent call center jargon are quite run of the mill in the customer-agent sphere of interaction.
 Sometimes, however, the extent of it is enough to push one over the edge.
 Chris Williams contacted Amazon’s chat support in order to report an email account belonging to ‘Brittni’ was attempting to phish his identity.
 He had one request: that Amazon should delete the impugned ID.
 Ref: http://www.businessinsider.in/This-Man-Had-Such-A-Bad-Experience-With-Amazon-Customer-Support-He-Posted-The-Entire-Conversation-Online/articleshow/26804394.cms

 Ryan Block called to disconnect his service with Comcast after having switched to another provider.
 He was transferred to cancellations (or more aptly “customer retention”) where the representative continued aggressively repeating his questions, regardless of the answers given.
-This recording picks up roughly 10 minutes into the call, whereby myriad of reasons and explanations as to the cancellation had been provided.
+This recording picks up roughly 10 minutes into the call, whereby myriad reasons and explanations as to the cancellation had been provided.

 The agent is heard badgering the customer with the exact same question through eight and a half minutes of the recording.
 The wide range of forms that his limited question took ranged from “Why are you leaving Comcast?” to “Why are you abandoning the #1 internet provider?” and “Why would you want to switch from a company you’ve been using since 2005?”
 Comcast released a statement subsequently saying that they were embarrassed by the incident and that they apologized to block personally.